IGT monitoring Covid-19, 4Q loss widens on impairment

 Intl machine shipments down 4Q

 IGT earns the majority of its revenue from its Italian operations – some US$448 million in the fourth quarter of this year, which includes lottery products and services.
-Fourth quarter revenue here was down by about 3.0 percent.
+Fourth-quarter revenue here was down by about 3.0 percent.

-The company’s next biggest source of revenue in the final three months of 2019 was from gaming and interactive businesses in North America – US$300 million, a US$25-million year-on-year growth.
+The company’s next-biggest source of revenue in the final three months of 2019 was from gaming and interactive businesses in North America – US$300 million, a US$25-million or 9.1-percent year-on-year growth.
 Revenues from IGT’s North American lottery business were down by about 9.7 percent in year-on-year terms to US$279 million.

-IGT’s international division – including Asia – generated revenue of US$226 million, up from US$221 million in the same period in 2018.
-Revenue from IGT’s international gaming division rose from US$127 million in the fourth quarter of 2018, to US$131 million in the final quarter of last year.
+IGT’s international division – including Asia – generated quarterly revenue of US$226 million, up 2.3 percent from the US$221 million in the same period in 2018.
+Revenue from IGT’s international gaming division rose 3.1 percent, from US$127 million in the fourth quarter of 2018, to US$131 million in the final quarter of last year.

 IGT says there was a 23.1-percent decrease year-on-year in the number of new machines it shipped to international markets last quarter, to 406 units.